ajyoung07/ajyoung07/README.md

 # 💫 About Me:
 Hi there!
-My name is AJ Young, and I'm currently a rising senior at the University of Massachusetts Amherst pursuing a dual degree in Computer Science and Mathematics with a concentration in<br>Mathematical Computing.
+My name is AJ Young, and I'm currently a rising senior at the University of Massachusetts Amherst pursuing a dual degree in Computer Science and Mathematics with a concentration in Mathematical Computing.
 Welcome to my GitHub page!

 ## 🌐 Socials: